 6 || WINDMILLS AND CROSS CRAWLS

-These are specifically warm-up exercises that I always used in the classroom before seated work.
+These are specifically warm-up exercises that I always use in the classroom before seated work.
 For the windmills, have your child reach out to the side with their arms straight.
 Then pretend that they are a windmill by moving their arms in a circle while crossing across the middle of their body (refer to the picture at the top of this post).

 For cross crawls, have your child march in place, then touch their opposite knee as it is at their waist.
 The right arm would touch the left knee and the left arm would touch the right knee as they are marching in place.